Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Under a private company context:

-• An ordinary resolution shall be adopted by a majority vote of the shareholders present at the meeting.
-The quorum for an ordinary resolution is the presence of shareholders holding more than one-half (1/2) of the total issued and outstanding voting shares.
+• An ordinary resolution is adopted by a majority vote of the shareholders present at the meeting.
+The quorum for an ordinary resolution is the presence of shareholders holding more than one-half of the total issued and outstanding voting shares.

-• An extraordinary resolution shall be adopted by a majority vote of the shareholders present at the meeting.
-The quorum for an extraordinary resolution is the presence of shareholders holding two-thirds (2/3) or more of the total issued and outstanding voting shares.
+• An extraordinary resolution is adopted by a majority vote of the shareholders present at the meeting.
+The quorum for an extraordinary resolution is the presence of shareholders holding two-thirds or more of the total issued and outstanding voting shares.

-The Articles of a company may stipulate higher quorum and/or voting requirements only for the matters specified under the Company Act.
+The Articles of a company may stipulate higher quorum and/or voting thresholds only for the matters that higher quorum and/or voting thresholds are expressly allowed under the Company Act.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?